atharvdange618/Reverie/README.md

 Because you deserve a space that was made with your hands in mind, your heart in mind, your quiet hours in mind.

-This is my love letter to you, written in code instead of ink.
+This is my gift to you, made out of code instead of ink.
 Every line of it carries the same feeling: **I was thinking of you when I built this.**

 ---